Fingerprint Transfer

 As illustrated in the fingerprint transfer process above, fingerprint transfer generally involves two key stages: decoupling and transferring.
 After a fingerprint is initially embedded into a base model, the fingerprint information is decoupled and extracted into a standalone medium—typically a compact representation (LoRA Adapter [cite:hu2021lora] or Task Vector [cite:ilharco2022task-arithmetic]) that serves as an independent carrier of the identity signal.
 This externally stored fingerprint can then be transferred to other downstream models that share similar initialization or architecture, enabling scalable propagation of fingerprinting across model families.

-FP-VEC, inspired by the idea of Task Arithmetic [cite:ilharco2022task-arithmetic], is the first work to formalize this decoupled fingerprinting process.
-In FP-VEC, the fingerprint is represented as a vector—referred to as a fingerprint vector—which encodes the difference between a fingerprinted model and its clean counterpart.
+Fingerprint Vector [cite:xu2025fingerprintvector], inspired by the idea of Task Arithmetic [cite:ilharco2022task-arithmetic], is the first work to formalize this decoupled fingerprinting process.
+In Fingerprint Vector, the fingerprint is represented as a vector—referred to as a fingerprint vector—which encodes the difference between a fingerprinted model and its clean counterpart.
 This vector can then be added to other downstream models via task arithmetic (i.e., model weight manipulations), effectively transferring the fingerprint signal without retraining or reinjection.

-This approach highlights the potential of modular, transferable fingerprint representations and opens the door to more scalable and flexible protection mechanisms in shared model ecosystems.
+These approaches highlight the potential of modular, transferable fingerprint representations and open the door to more scalable and flexible protection mechanisms in shared model ecosystems.

 Comparison: Injection vs. Transfer